mongodb-labs/labs-modules/src/external/examples/change-streams/README.md

 docker run -d -p 5001:5001 steve18201/mock-ml-api
 ```

-This should expose port 5001 to the /mock_fraud endpoint.
+This should expose port 5001 and the /mock_fraud endpoint.

 ### Usage
 The first step is to listen to the change stream for changes.
 To do this, run the below command.